- Pass-through entity owners can choose to take profits as wages or distributions

 - Owners with lower average historical earnings benefit more from higher-wage years.

-It’s clear that this is a high-level concept with far-reaching consequences.
-For this reason, we avoided inclusion of a break-even chart.
-In many hypotheticals we have tested, owners would benefit from paying themselves at least $67,000, which takes them to the second Social Security Bend Point³ in 2019.
-However, this is a topic best addressed alongside the owner’s CPA and in consideration of their individual circumstances.
+This is a high-level concept with far-reaching consequences.
+For this reason, we avoided the inclusion of a break-even chart.
+In many hypotheticals we have tested, owners would benefit from paying themselves at least $74,064, which takes them to the second Social Security Bend Point³ in 2022.
+However, this is a topic best addressed alongside the owner’s CPA and in consideration of their circumstances.
 We are happy to do this for our clients anytime.

 - SSA FICA Infographic https://www.ssa.gov/thirdparty/materials/pdfs/educators/What-is-FICA-Infographic-EN-05-10297.pdf